 EXMO relies on data analysis as a risk-assessment and suspicious activity detection tools.
 These tools perform a variety of compliance-related tasks, including capturing data, filtering, record-keeping, investigation management and reporting.

-However, the above list is not exhaustive and the Chief Compliance Officer will monitor Users’ transactions on a regular basis in order to define whether such transactions are to be reported and treated as suspicious.
+However, the above list is not exhaustive and Compliance monitors customers’ transactions on a regular basis in order to define whether such transactions are to be reported and treated as suspicious.

 EXMO’s AML/CTF Policy sets out EXMO’s risk appetite with regard to client’s onboarding.
 EXMO does not accept clients who are residents in countries deemed to be above risk appetite.
 These include: